 - 5.1.
 Occasionally, the course of medical treatment can be uncertain.
 Consequently, it can be difficult for medical practitioners to provide definitive IFC. - 5.2.
-As private health insurers pay different rates of benefits for medical services, out-of-pockets costs will vary from patient to patient.
-While information about the benefits paid by private health insurers may be relevant to patients' financial considerations related to their treatment, under no circumstances should medical practitioners recommend that patients change their private health insurer, or take any action to force or pressure a patient to change their private health insurer. - 5.3.
+As private health insurers pay different rates of benefits for medical services, out-ofpockets costs will vary from patient to patient.
+While information about the benefits paid by private health insurers may be relevant to patients' financial considerations related to their treatment, under no circumstances should medical practitioners recommend that patients change their private health insurer or take any action to force or pressure a patient to change their private health insurer. - 5.3.
 IFC should always be accompanied by the advice that information about Medicare rebates and private health insurance benefits are based on what normally applies and each patient should confirm his or her entitlements with Medicare and their private health insurer. - 5.4.
-To better position patients to engage in IFC with their medical practitioners, all private health insurers should publish their schedules of medical benefits to complement the publically available information on Medicare rebates. - 5.5.
+To better position patients to engage in IFC with their medical practitioners, all private health insurers should publish their schedules of medical benefits to complement the publicly available information on Medicare rebates. - 5.5.
+Medical practitioners are also encouraged to publish indicative fees and any gap arrangements for select high volume services on the Australian Government's medical costs finder website.
+The website makes it clear that information published on the site is a guide only and is not a substitute for a medical quote or Informed Financial Consent. - 5.6.
 The AMA strongly supports the voluntary implementation and continued improvement of IFC policies and practices by medical practitioners.
-Given the practical impediments to providing IFC in 100 per cent of cases, the AMA is opposed to the introduction of legislation that places a direct legal requirement on medical practitioners to obtain IFC from their patients or include sanctions for non-compliance.
+Given the practical impediments to providing IFC in 100 per cent of cases, the AMA is opposed to the introduction of legislation that places a direct legal requirement on medical practitioners to obtain IFC from their patients or includes sanctions for non-compliance.